Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Abutilon Sandwiccence or India Mallow is an increasingly rare shrub native to Hawaii.
 This beautiful plant is on the endangered list, threatened by habitat loss due to grazing, building, and crowding out by invasive plants.

-The shrub grows 2–10 feel tall and wide producing large, dramatic flowers similar to hibiscus.
+The shrub grows 2–10 feet tall and wide producing large, dramatic flowers similar to hibiscus.
 Leaves are silvery green.

 Deharainia Smaragdina has no common name.
 Native to Central America, this leafy shrub is rare and most often seen in botanical collections.
-Five petaled flowers are surrounded by shiny leaves.
+They have five-petaled flowers are surrounded by shiny leaves.
 Pollinated by flies, Deharaina Smaragdina attracts its pollinators with a most unpleasant odor.